 - A6.2.1 The Research Degrees Board will make arrangements for the annual assessment of research degree students' progress on their programme of research.
-Responsibility for ensuring that the students' progress is adequately monitored and assessed throughout the year lies with the Dean/Head of School. - A6.2.3 In the case of an unsatisfactory annual assessment of progress report from a research student enrolled for PhD (Direct), MD (Res), MCh (Res), MD (by Published Work) or PhD (by Published Work), the Research Degrees Board shall require an interim progress report of approximately 1,500 words detailing work completed and intended further work. - A6.2.4 Recommendations on progression to the next academic session will be made by Schools and confirmed by Research Degrees Board. - A6.2.5 Research Degree Board will confirm one of the following recommendations: - (i) Progress to next academic session - (ii) Progress to next academic session on MPhil only - (iii) Referred, indicating what action must be taken within a two month remedial period - (iv) Deferred (students with an authorised interruption of study only) - (v) Fail
+Responsibility for ensuring that the students' progress is adequately monitored and assessed throughout theyear lies with the Dean/Head of School. - A6.2.3 Recommendations on progression to the next academic session will be made by Schools and confirmed by Research Degrees Board. - A6.2.4 Research Degree Board will confirm one of the following recommendations: - (i) Progress to next academic session - (ii) Progress to next academic session on MPhil only - (iii) Referred, indicating what action must be taken within a two month remedial period - (iv) Deferred (students with an authorised interruption of study only) - (v) Fail